After reinstalling and updating my computer via Windows Update, I noticed I'm still running Outlook without any updates.

 By default Windows Update only updates Windows itself.
 In order to get updates for Office and other Microsoft products as well, you’ll have to “update” your Windows Update to Microsoft Update.

-When you are using an Microsoft 365 (formerly Office 365) installation or a Click-to-Run installation of Office 2013, Office 2016 or Office 2019, then the updates will not be offered via Windows Update but will be installed automatically.
-Depending on your installation source, you can manually check for updates from within any Office application or the Microsoft Store on Windows 10.
+When you are using an Microsoft 365 (formerly Office 365) installation or a Click-to-Run installation of Office 2013, Office 2016, Office 2019, and Office 2021, then the updates will not be offered via Windows Update but will be installed automatically.
+Depending on your installation source, you can manually check for updates from within any Office application or the Microsoft Store on Windows 10 and Windows 11.